 The way to bio-soluble mineral wool: Regulatory aspects

-Over the last 20 years, many new types of mineral wool have been developed by the mineral fibre industry in the European Union.
+In recent decades, many new types of mineral wool have been developed by the mineral fibre industry in the European Union.
 During this period, the authorities' assessment of mineral wool has also changed.
 Below is a brief overview of the state of play.

 What does the "carcinogenicity index" KI mean?